OpenEVSE/openevse_esp32_firmware/readme.md

   - Grid Import (positive Import / Negative export*): `emon/emonpi/power1`
   - Solar PV generation (always postive): `emon/emonpi/power2`

+**NoteL 'Grid' feed should include the power consumed by the EVSEE**

+**CT sensor can be physically reversed on the cable to invert the reading.*

 [MQTT Explorer](http://mqtt-explorer.com/) can be used to view MQTT data.
 To learn more about MQTT see [MQTT section of OpenEnergyMonitor user guide](https://guide.openenergymonitor.org/technical/mqtt/).

-**CT sensor can be physically reversed on the cable to invert the reading.*
+Divertmode can be controlled via mqtt

+Topic: `<base-topic>/divertmode/set`
+Value: `1` = Normal or `2` = Eco

 ***